AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/developer-console.md

 ---
-title: CRX/DE Lite and AEM as a Cloud Service Developer Console
+title: AEM as a Cloud Service Developer Console (Beta)
 description: Learn about CRX/DE Lite and AEM as a Cloud Service Developer Console
 feature: Developing
 role: Admin, Architect, Developer
 ---

-# CRX/DE Lite and AEM as a Cloud Service Developer Console {#crxde-lite-and-developer-console}
+# AEM as a Cloud Service Developer Console (Beta) {#developer-console}

-## Local Development {#local-development}
+>![NOTE]

-For local development, Developers have full access to CRXDE Lite (`/crx/de`)  and the AEM Web Console (`/system/console`).
+>

-On local development (using the SDK), `/apps` and `/libs` can be written to directly, which is different from Cloud environments where those top level folders are immutable.
+>This article describes a revamped experience for the AEM Cloud Service Developer Console, which is now in beta, and available to some customers by clicking a button at the top of the classic UI.
+We appreciate any feedback you can send to `aemcs-new-devconsole-ui-beta@adobe.com`.
+For information about the classic AEM Developer Console, see [this article](/help/implementing/developing/introduction/development-guidelines.md#crxde-lite-and-developer-console).

 ## AEM as a Cloud Service Development tools {#aem-as-a-cloud-service-development-tools}